LeqaaBedair0/Travel/README.md

 # ✈️ BlueWay Travel

-A modern, responsive travel agency website built with HTML, CSS, and Bootstrap.
+A modern, responsive travel agency website built with HTML, CSS, JS and Bootstrap.
 Explore stunning destinations, browse custom travel packages, and book your next adventure — all in one place.

 🌐 [Live Website on Netlify](https://taupe-nougat-16108b.netlify.app/)